Regressive versions of Hindman's Theorem: Introduction and motivation

 The theorems studied in this paper are $\Pi^1_2$-principles, i.e., principles that can be written in the following form:

-where $I(X)$ and $S(X,Y)$ are arithmetical formulas.
-For principles $\PP$ of this form we call any $X$ that satisfies $I$ an {\em instance} of $\PP$ and any $Y$ that satisfies $S(X,Y)$ a {\em solution} to $\PP$ for $X$.
-We will use the following notions of uniform reducibility between two $\Pi^1_2$-principles $\PP$ and $\Q$ .
+where $I(X)$ and $S(X,Y)$ are arithmetical formulas and $X$ and $Y$ are set variables.
+For principles $\PP$ of this form we call any $X$ that satisfies $I$ an {\em instance} of $\PP$ and any $Y$ that satisfies $S(X,Y)$ a {\em solution to} $\PP$ {\em for} $X$.
+We will use the following notions of computable reducibility between two $\Pi^1_2$-principles $\PP$ and $\Q$, which have become of central interest in Computability Theory and Reverse Mathematics in recent years (see \cite{Dza-Mum:22} for background and motivation).